FraFabbri/frafabbri.github.io/_pages/about.md

   - /about.html
 ---

-I'm a 2nd year Ph.D. student at UPF, Barcelona, working mainly on Algorithmic Fairness, with a particular focus on Recommender Systems.
+I am a 3rd year Ph.D. student at UPF, Barcelona, working mainly on Algorithmic Fairness, with a particular focus on Recommender Systems.
+My work focuses on analyzing and mitigating unintended and potentially harmful effects embedded in online social platforms (e.g. social networks, music streaming platforms, rental marketplaces, etc...).

-I'm supported by the Vicente López scholarship, awarded by [Eurecat, Research Center in Catalunya](https://eurecat.org/) and I'm luckily advised by Dr. [Francesco Bonchi](http://www.francescobonchi.com) and Prof. [Carlos Castillo](https://chato.cl).
+I am supported by the Vicente López scholarship, awarded by [Eurecat, Research Center in Catalunya](https://eurecat.org/) and I am luckily advised by Dr. [Francesco Bonchi](http://www.francescobonchi.com) and Prof. [Carlos Castillo](https://chato.cl).

-Prior to start my PhD, I've been awarded with a full grant to participate the 8 weeks study program in Artificial Intelligence at [Pi School](https://picampus-school.com/programme/school-of-ai/), Rome, Italy.
+Prior to start my PhD, I have been awarded with a full grant to participate the 8 weeks study program in Artificial Intelligence at [Pi School](https://picampus-school.com/programme/school-of-ai/), Rome, Italy.

 I received my Master's Degree (Honours) in Data Science and Bachelor of Science in Statistics from Sapienza, University of Rome.

-During my study I've been awarded with a research scholarship at DIAG (Department of Computer, Control and Management Engineering), concerning the development and application of data analysis techniques in bibliometrics.
+During my study I have been awarded with a research scholarship at DIAG (Department of Computer, Control and Management Engineering), concerning the development and application of data analysis techniques in bibliometrics.